nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 " %}

 Format: `list`
-* The list of students only shows the students that were assigned to the currently focused class.
+* The list of students only shows the students that are assigned to the currently focused class.

 {% include important.html content="